Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptOutputFilename

 The "ptOutputFilename" node returns the filename that PTGui will use when saving a stitched panorama to disk.
-The output is a string datatype.
+The output is a text datatype.

 ![ptOutputFilename](images/fuse-ptOutputFilename.png)